Upload-ready bundle preview

 FAQs (Frequently Asked Questions repeater)

-What are the signs of a high functioning alcoholic?
+What are the earliest signs of being a high functioning alcoholic?

-Heavy drinking refers to quantity — drinking above standard guidelines (more than 4 drinks per day or 14 per week for men; more than 3 per day or 7 per week for women).
-Alcohol use disorder is a clinical diagnosis based on patterns of behavior and their consequences: loss of control, failed attempts to stop, craving, social harm, hazardous use, tolerance, and withdrawal.
-You can drink heavily without meeting the criteria for AUD, and you can meet AUD criteria without always drinking in large quantities.
+Heavy drinking refers to quantity — drinking above recommended limits (more than 4 drinks on any day or 14 per week for men; more than 3 drinks on any day or 7 per week for women, by NIAAA guidelines).
+Alcohol use disorder is a clinical diagnosis based on 11 specific criteria that go beyond quantity to include loss of control, social harm, hazardous use, and physical dependence.
+Someone can drink heavily without meeting AUD criteria, and someone can meet AUD criteria without always drinking in large quantities.
 The two often overlap, but they're not the same thing.

-Can alcohol use disorder get better without treatment?
+Does alcohol use disorder get better on its own?

-Some people do achieve remission without formal treatment, but the research is clear that engaging with help leads to significantly better outcomes.
-Studies following people over 8 years found that those who attended mutual aid meetings in the first three years of recovery had lower depression, better relationships, and sustained remission.
-Brief interventions in primary care settings also increase abstinence and motivate further treatment.
-The question isn't whether recovery is possible without help — it's whether waiting makes sense when earlier intervention consistently leads to better results.
+Some people do reduce or stop drinking without formal treatment, but the research is clear that engaging with help leads to significantly better outcomes.
+A study following people over 8 years found that those who attended AA meetings in the first three years of recovery had lower depression, better relationships, and sustained remission.
+Brief interventions in primary care settings also increase abstinence duration.
+Waiting for things to resolve on their own — especially while medical damage accumulates silently — is a high-risk strategy.
+Earlier help leads to better outcomes.

 Reviewer panel — not part of the published page